mecid/mecid.github.io/_posts/2024-08-06-customizing-windows-in-swiftui.md

 }
 ```

-> To learn more about the basics of window management in SwiftUI, take a look at my ["Customizing windows in SwiftUI"](/2024/08/06/customizing-windows-in-swiftui/) post.
+> To learn more about the basics of window management in SwiftUI, take a look at my ["Window management in SwiftUI"](/2022/11/02/window-management-in-swiftui/) post.

 As you can see in the example above, we use the *defaultSize* view modifier to set the default window size to 300x500 points.
 Most of the Apple platforms support the window resizability feature.
 The SwiftUI framework introduces the *windowResizability* view modifier to control how users can resize the window.